ork-labs/ork/docs/ROADMAP.md

 *   **Milestone 6.2: Human-in-the-Loop (`Resume Context`)**
     *   **Objective:** Implement the `Resume Context` primitive to enable interactive, approval-based workflows.
     *   **Key Features:** Implement the `control:wait_for_signal` module.
-The daemon will manage unique tokens, persist the state of paused workflows, and the `gxo ctl resume` command will inject data to resume execution.
+The daemon will manage unique tokens, persist the state of paused workflows, and the `ork ctl resume` command will inject data to resume execution.

 *   **Milestone 6.3: The Playbook Mocking Framework**
-    *   **Objective:** Introduce a first-class, GXO-native testing and validation experience.
+    *   **Objective:** Introduce a first-class, ORK-native testing and validation experience.
     *   **Key Features:**
-        *   A `gxo test` command that discovers and executes playbooks matching `*.test.gxo.yaml`, providing structured PASS/FAIL output.
+        *   A `ork test` command that discovers and executes playbooks matching `*.test.ork.yaml`, providing structured PASS/FAIL output.
         *   A `test:mock_http_server` module to stand up a temporary HTTP server for testing `http:request` workloads without network access.
         *   The `test:assert` module is now the canonical assertion tool, replacing `control:assert` for testing purposes.

 ## **Phase 7: Production Hardening & Advanced Security**

-**Rationale:** With a feature-complete and testable platform, this final phase implements advanced security controls focused on hardening the workload execution environment and securing the module supply chain, preparing GXO for high-security production deployments.
+**Rationale:** With a feature-complete and testable platform, this final phase implements advanced security controls focused on hardening the workload execution environment and securing the module supply chain, preparing ORK for high-security production deployments.

 *   **Milestone 7.1: Workload Sandboxing (`security_context`)**
     *   **Objective:** Implement OS-level sandboxing for workloads as defined in the `security_context` configuration block.